DanishMujeeb/Weather-App/README.md

 1. Click the green "Code" button
 2. Go to the Codespaces tab and click the "Create codespace on main" button
 3. Open the terminal in Codespaces
-4. After all of the files are available run npm start in the terminal
+4. After all of the files are available run "npm start" in the terminal